 In this article, we will share with you 10 simple tips that will help you prepare for the IELTS Writing Test and improve your score.
 Whether you’re a beginner or an experienced test-taker, these tips will provide valuable insights to enhance your performance and achieve your desired results.
 So, let’s get started!

 The test-takers need to complete two tasks in the academic writing test.
 Let us discuss these two tasks elaborately:

 In task one, the test takers are asked to describe some visual information (graph, table, chart, diagram) in their own words.
 They have to write at least 150 words within 20 minutes.
-If they fail to fulfill this requirement or write a concise answer, they will be penalized.
-They also keep in mind that they have to answer the given topic and avoid irrelevant information.
+They will be penalized if they fail to fulfill this requirement or write a concise answer.
+They also keep in mind that they must answer the given topic and avoid irrelevant information.

-The test takers are given to write about an academic and semi-formal neutral style in task two.
-They must read the task carefully, and after reading the task, they need to provide complete and relevant information.
+In task two, the test takers are given to write about an academic and semi-formal neutral style.
+They must read the task carefully, and after reading it, they must provide complete and relevant information.
 Here they also need to avoid irrelevant responses.